Employment Contract Key Terms: Wages, Minimum Wage, Holidays & Holiday Pay

 Please refer to the government website for current rates of NMW and the National Living Wage: https://www.gov.uk/national-minimum-wage-rates.

 Holidays and Holiday Pay

-Workers are entitled to a minimum of 5.6 weeks paid annual leave, including public and bank holidays.
-This works out to 28 days for someone who works five days a week.
+Workers are entitled to a minimum of 5.6 weeks’ paid annual leave, including public and bank holidays.
+This equates to 28 days of annual leave for someone who works five days a week.
 Employers can offer more annual leave than the statutory minimum but not less.
-Holiday entitlement cannot be replaced by payment in lieu and employers can contract to more than the statutory minimum but no less.
+Holiday entitlement cannot be replaced by payment in lieu of leave, apart from when the employee is leaving employment and has accrued and unused annual leave.

-Holiday entitlement accrues from the day that an employee starts work, although during the first year of employment an employee can be limited to taking the holiday that he/she has actually accrued.
-The worker must give minimum notice of twice the leave to be taken, so for example where an employee wishes to take one week off they must give two weeks notice.
-The employer can restrict the worker from taking leave on particular days, however they must give notice which is at least as long as the holiday requested, so for example where the employee has requested one weeks leave the employer must notify them of the refusal one week in advance.
+Holiday entitlement accrues from the day that an employee starts work although, during the first year of employment, an employee can be limited to taking the holiday that he/she has actually accrued.
+The worker must give minimum notice of twice the leave to be taken so, for example, where an employee wishes to take one week off, they must give two weeks’ notice.
+An employer can refuse a worker’s request to take leave on particular days, however they must give notice which is at least as long as the holiday requested, so for example where the employee has requested one week’s leave the employer must notify them of the refusal one week in advance.

 Guaranteed and non-guaranteed overtime should be considered in the calculation of holiday pay, along with commission.